 Through these languages, we communicate.
 And as we communicate, so 4IR evolves.

-In this issue, we explore the ways in which 4IR is influencing communication.
+In this issue of Beyond Imagining Issue 6, we explore the ways in which 4IR is influencing communication.
 Are technological advances making communication more seamless or more complex?
 How do artificial intelligence (AI) and machine learning affect what and how we communicate?
 How can we expect communication to continue to evolve in the future?
 And where, amid the enormous influx of data that defines 4IR, do we find the truth?

 Here, primarily through the age-old written word, we will try to communicate the answers.